 Whichever method you choose, freeze for up to 3 months.
 When ready to bake, cut three slits into the top of the crust and bake at 400F for 45-60 minutes or until the crust is golden brown.

 Now you made a jar of apple pie filling, what should you make with it?
 Here are recipes using apple pie filling:

 - 1/4 cup cornstarch*

-*If you do store the filling in the refrigerator, it may separate.
-Reheat everything back up in a saucepan until combined and thickened again.
+**The filling will separate when stored in the refrigerator.
+Reheat everything back up in a saucepan until smooth again.